A walk heading South-West along the High Street towards the pub from the shop.

 Litchfield’s workshop beside Carpenter’s Cottage.

-Built in 17th century 26 High Street was known as ‘The Cottage’ until the 1940s.
-In 1180 Dr Banks lived and worked there.
+Built in 17th century 26 High Street, on the left, was known as ‘The Cottage’ until the 1940s.
+In 1880 Dr Banks lived and worked there.
 His daughters Ella and Clara are pictured in front of the house.
 From 1940s it was the home of George Stokes who was the village gamekeeper.

 Henry Waldock and his wife Cis enjoying the warmth of the fire with their faithfully dog at Town Farm in 1930s.